GaviniSumanth/Self-Hosting-Guide/README.md

 As with any service or application that is exposed to the internet there are some risks involved but they can be mitigated to a great extent if you configure your system and server properly.

-Alternatively, you can setup a VPN like Wireguard, Tailscale and Headscale or use Cloudflare Tunnels to access your server remotely but this makes it somewhat harder to use as the user needs to have a client application.
+Alternatively, you can setup a VPN like Wireguard, Tailscale and Headscale to access your server remotely but this makes it somewhat harder to use as the user needs to have a client application otherwise you can use Cloudflare Tunnels.

 ### Do I need to register my domain name under a Domain registrar?